Let's make sure we've got this right:

 These ideas may be as familiar to you as your Labrador retriever.
 But considering that outside of employer-sponsored plans, many people save virtually nothing, our loyalty to these concepts should not waver.

-Stocks remain the best way to save for retirement, and there's no better time to begin than when they go on sale -- like they are today.
+Stocks remain the best way to save for retirement, and there's no better time to begin than when they go on sale.
 If you don't have the fortitude to invest in individual stocks, choose mutual funds that do.

 There are a number of high-quality, low-cost managed funds that have done well.
 Sequoia (SEQUX) follows the tradition of buying excellent businesses at good prices that its founder William Ruane learned alongside Warren Buffett while studying under Benjamin Graham.
 Investing in Buffett's Berkshire Hathaway